AdamScherlis/adamscherlis.github.io/posts/permutohedra/index.md

 ## Guess

 We will wildly conjecture that our mystery function gives a linear transformation of the standard permutohedron.
-Therefore, its vertices should be linearly combinations of some unknown set of vectors in \(\mathbb{R}^{n-1}\), with the coefficients again being a permutation of \((1,2,\dots,n)\).
+Therefore, its vertices should be linear combinations of some unknown set of vectors in \(\mathbb{R}^{n-1}\), with the coefficients again being a permutation of \((1,2,\dots,n)\).

 What do we know about these vectors?